“Beach Nails” Are Summer’s Most Playful Manicure Trend

 Tidal Wave

-Taking a more-is-more approach to the beach manicure, The Nail Cabin layers a butter yellow base with sea creatures and oyster pearls for a gloriously maximalist vacation set.
+Taking a more-is-more approach to the beach manicure, The Nail Cabin layers a butter yellow base with sea creatures and oyster pearls for a gloriously maximalist holiday set.

 Summer Shells

-Inspired by vacations in Hawaii, nail tech Hannah Leong’s bold and bright manicure uses seashell French tips, ombre color splashes, and the cutest of sea critters in this joyful manicure.
+Inspired by holidays in Hawaii, nail tech Hannah Leong’s bold and bright manicure uses seashell French tips, ombre colour splashes and the cutest of sea critters in this joyful manicure.

 AdvertisementADVERTISEMENT